Nudged Elastic Band in Topological Data Analysis: Background

-The following introduction to Morse theory is informal; see \citet{Milnor} for a thorough treatment.
-Suppose $M$ is a compact manifold of dimension $d$ and $f \colon M \to \R$ is a smooth function with non-degenerate critical points $m_1, \dots, m_ k \in M$ that satisfy
+The following introduction to Morse theory is informal; see \cite{Milnor} for a thorough treatment.
+Suppose $M$ is a compact manifold of dimension $d$ and Morse function $f \colon M \to \R$ is smooth with non-degenerate critical points $m_1, \dots, m_ k \in M$ satisfying

-The index $\lambda_i$ of a critical point $m_i$ is the number of linearly independent directions around $m_i$ in which $f$ decreases.
+The index $\lambda_i$ of critical point $m_i$ is the number of linearly independent directions around $m_i$ in which $f$ decreases.
 So a minimum has index 0, a maximum has index $d$, and a saddle point has index between 1 and $d-1$.
 Let $M_a = f^{-1} \bigl( (-\infty, a] \bigr)$ be the sublevel set corresponding to $a \in \R$.
 Morse theory tells us that each $M_{a_i}$ is homotopy equivalent to a CW complex with one $\lambda_i$-cell for each critical point $m_i$.
 In particular, $M_{a_i}$ is homotopy equivalent to $M_{a_{i-1}}$ with a single $\lambda_i$-cell attached.
 For instance, $M_{a_1}$ is homotopy equivalent to a point and is obtained from $M_{a_0}$, the emptyset, by attaching a single 0-cell.
-Figure \ref{fig: MorseExample} contains an example.
+Figure~\ref{fig: MorseExample} contains an example.

 Though Morse theory is traditionally stated in terms of sublevel sets, there is an equivalent formulation in terms of superlevel sets.
 The superlevel sets of $f$ correspond to the sublevel sets of $-f$, so $m_i$ is a critical point of $f$ with index $\lambda_i$ if and only if $m_i$ is a critical point of $-f$ with index $d-\lambda_i$.
-It follows that superlevel set $M^{a_{i-1}} = f^{-1} \bigl( [a_{i-1}, \infty) \bigr)$ is obtained from $M^{a_i}$ by attaching a cell of dimension $d-\lambda_i$.
+It follows that superlevel set $M^{a_{i-1}} = f^{-1} \bigl( [a_{i-1}, \infty) \bigr)$ is obtained from $M^{a_i}$ by attaching a single cell of dimension $d-\lambda_i$.